thynnine/pysic/doc/coordinator class.rst

 Bond order potentials
 ---------------------

-A bond order factor can be added to any :class:`~pysic.Potential` object.
+A bond order factor can be added to any :class:`~pysic.interactions.local.Potential` object.
 This means that the potential is multiplied by the bond order factor.
 The factors are always defined by atom, but for a two and many body potentials the average is applied.
 To put in other words, if we have, say, a three-body potential